hteumeuleu/caniemail/_features/css-at-media.md

     "3": "Buggy.
 Requires a double `<head>` hack to work.", "4": "Partial.
 Does not support simple `@media {}` declarations.", "5": "Buggy.
 The first rule inside a media query is not prefixed.", "6": "Partial.
-Not supported with non Gmail accounts.", "7": "Partial.
+Not supported with non Google accounts.", "7": "Partial.
 Does not support height based media queries.", "8": "Partial.
 Does not support landscape media query.", "9": "Partial.
 Not supported with Hotmail/Outlook accounts.",